-We all love chalk paint, there is no denying it.
-When it comes to finishing that DIY project, chances are, you have grabbed a can to get that vintage, aged look for your project piece.
-But now that you are finished, are you wondering how to go about protecting your hard work from wear and tear?
+We all love chalk paint; there is no denying it.
+When finishing that DIY project, chances are you have grabbed a can of chalk paint to get that vintage, aged look for your project piece.
+But now that you are finished, are you wondering how to protect your hard work from wear and tear?

 As chalk paint continues to grow even more popular, more and more people have been asking how to seal chalk paint, so you are not alone.
-Our article is going to cover everything from Top Coat 101 to the best types of sealant for your project.
+We will cover everything from Top Coat 101 to the best types of sealant for your project.

 We’re also going to address the even bigger question: Do you even need to seal chalk paint?
-So, get your brushes, sand paper, and Annie Sloan paint ready.
-By the end of this article you are going to be a chalk paint sealing master!
+So, prepare your brushes, sandpaper, and chalk paint.
+By the end of this article, you will be a chalk paint sealing whiz!

 What Is A Seal Coat / Top Coat?

 So, what exactly is a top coat/seal coat, and why do I need it?

 A top coat is applied, as the name would suggest, on top of the painted surface.
 Top coats are typically made out of resinous polymers such as polyurethane.

 They are also made from shellac or even beeswax.